 The first covenant church members make is in the waters of baptism followed by confirmation where they’re told to receive the gift of the Holy Ghost (D&C 35:6).
 Receiving the gift of the Holy Ghost is the first order of business for church members.
 This gift doesn’t come automatically, we need to diligently seek, hungering and thirsting after righteousness (1 Nephi 10:17, 3 Nephi 12:6).

-Earlier, I wrote that this book is about seeking Jesus Christ.
+Earlier, I wrote about seeking Jesus Christ.
 We do that by receiving the gift Holy Ghost.
-I repeat, “we come unto Christ” by receiving the gift of the Holy ghost.
+I repeat, “we come unto Christ” by receiving the gift of the Holy Ghost.
+In other words, we fulfill our baptism covenant by doing what what it takes to receive the gift of the Holy Ghost.